kennyr87/leon/README.md

 ### What is Leon able to do?

 > Today, the most interesting part is about his core and the way he can scale up.
 He is pretty young but can easily scale to have new features (skills).
-> You can find what he is able to do by browsing the [packages list](https://github.com/leon-ai/leon/tree/develop/packages).
+> You can find what he is able to do by browsing the [skills list](https://github.com/leon-ai/leon/tree/develop/skills).

 Sounds good for you?
 Then let's get started!